Chris Fritze

 The closer I got to the other road the more excited I got.
 I pushed my bike an uphill section.
 Now it wasn't even a pebble road anymore.
 It was only rocks.
 The rocks had a size of bowling balls and now I was even cursing more than before.
 It felt like forever to pass that section and the sun was also about to go down.
 I prayed: 'Please!
 Let the new road be better than this one'.
 I didn’t want to be on such a road in the middle of nowhere at nights not to mention to camp somewhere around here.

 It was already midnight when I reached the top of the mountain.
 I was on 1,100 meters altitude which was the highest peak of my journey so far.
 And again, I reached a crossroad.
 This time I had the option to turn left or right.
 Both roads were in the same horrible condition.
-I decided to turn left although it would be the longer route towards to border to Kosovo but since I 'saved' 10 kilometers earlier I didn't want to make the same mistake of 'saving' a few kilometers again.
+I decided to turn left although it would be the longer route towards to border to Kosovo but since I "saved" 10 kilometers earlier I didn't want to make the same mistake of "saving" a few kilometers again.
 Also, the next villages would be closer on this route.

 The moon and my bike lamp gave enough light to hike my bicycle down the rocky mountain road.
 I felt tired and frustrated.
-After a while I realized a white reflection on the road ahead of me.
+After a while I realized a white reflection on the road surface ahead of me.
 'Is it really? ...
 No way ...
 It is! ...
 WOHOOO!'
 It was the median of a paved road.
 Such a relief!
-I jumped on my biked and rolled down the hill through the forests.
+I jumped on my biked and rolled down the hill through the forest.
 It made me happy to see the lights of a parking car.
-A couple enjoyed some let's say private time in their car and they were very surprised to see me bombing down the hill.
+A couple enjoyed some let's say their private time in their car and they were very surprised to see me bombing down the hill.

-If you enjoy reading this blog then please support my fundraising campaign to equip two school class rooms in Darfur, Sudan.
+If you enjoy reading this blog then please support my fundraising campaign to equip school classrooms in Darfur, Sudan.
 Thank you!

 Click here if you want to take a look at my equipment.